Spruce Up wants to do for home decor what Pandora did for music

 It’s also worth noting that the recommended goods are mostly luxury items.
 Spruce Up takes a cut of sales from the retailer, though all the sales are completed entirely on the Spruce Up platform.

 On the surface, it’s not entirely clear where the data-crunching or “machine learning” is taking place, but Spruce Up said the quiz is designed around its own data science and proprietary taxonomy and incorporates 60 high-signal data points, covering style, colors, materials, and design aesthetics.
-Additionally, responses to the quiz are matched to its “style genome”- a designer taxonomy that spans more than 1.7 trillion possible product combinations in its catalog.
+Additionally, responses to the quiz are matched to its “style genome” — a designer taxonomy that spans more than 1.7 trillion possible product combinations in its catalog.

 “Pandora for home shopping”

-Similar to recommendation systems that exist in other online services, such as music-streaming, perhaps best evidenced by Pandora’s music genome project, or more recently Spotify’s tailored playlist efforts, a continuous feedback loop improves Spruce Up’s machine learning-powered recommendations not only for the individual, but for other customers who share similar style tastes.
+Similar to recommendation systems that exist in other online services, such as music streaming — perhaps best evidenced by Pandora’s music genome project, or more recently Spotify’s tailored playlist efforts — a continuous feedback loop improves Spruce Up’s machine learning-powered recommendations not only for the individual, but for other customers who share similar taste.

 “Spruce Up is doing for home shopping what Pandora did for music and Netflix did for movies,” said Lewin.

-For example, if one customer ends up making several purchases based on Spruce Up’s recommendations, the platform may suggest some of those same products to people with a similar style profile.
+If one customer ends up making several purchases based on Spruce Up’s recommendations, for instance, the platform may suggest some of those same products to people with a similar style profile.

 “We’ve focused on building the training data that powers our style genome through our catalog annotation, stylist recommendations with customer feedback mechanism, and our style tuner that launched this summer,” Lewin added.
-“In preparation for the launch of our new personalized shopping platform, we’ve built a corpus of data spanning over 100 million proprietary style aesthetics data points.”
+“In preparation for the launch of our new personalized shopping platform, we’ve built a corpus of data spanning over 100 million proprietary style aesthetic data points.”

 The global home decor market was pegged at $663 billion in 2018, a figure that bodes well for the slew of tech-focused interior design startups that have come to the fore in recent times.
-Modsy, for example, enables its users to create 3D renderings of their home so they can visualize it with various kinds of furniture, and the San Francisco-based startup recently raised another $37 million in funding.
+Modsy, for example, lets users create 3D renderings of their home so they can visualize it with various kinds of furniture, and the San Francisco-based startup recently raised another $37 million in funding.
 Then there is virtual interior design platform Havenly, which closed a fresh $32 million funding round just a few weeks back.

 Automation is infiltrating just about every industry, and it seems from recent investment activity — and the fact that Spruce Up is now doubling down on its automated home-styling efforts — that interior design is ripe for disruption.